NeedleCode/Alexa_Lights_Control/README.md

 Plug  USB Audio card to Raspberry an then the microphone to the USB Audio Card.
 Next connect the push button as the following image shows.

+![Figure 2][Raspberry bloques]

-Figura 2.
-Push button connections
+Figure 2.
+Push to talk button

 Now connect Esp8266 and the Led Lamp Strip, notice that GND’s are isolated.
 See Figure 3.
-![Figura 3][Esp8266 bloques]
+![Figure 3][Esp8266 bloques]

-Figura 3.
+Figure 3.
 Esp8266 and Led Lamp Strip connection

 ### Raspberry